ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### 3. Configuring ESXi static routing (Optional)

 The network configuration for this architecture guide uses a minimal number of port groups.
 If you have a VMkernel port group for NFS storage, extra steps must be taken.
 By default, ESXi uses the VMkernel port that is on the same subnet as an NFS volume to mount the NFS volume on Endurance or Performance storage.
 Since layer 3 routing is used to mount the NFS volume, ESXi must be forced to use the VMkernel port that was configured to mount the NFS volume.
-To do this, a static route must be created to the storage array.
+To use the correct port, a static route must be created to the storage array.

 1. To configure a static route, SSH to each ESXi host that uses Performance or Endurance storage and run the following commands.
 Take note of the IP address that is the result of the `ping` command (first command) and use it with the `esxcli` network command.
    ```